May 31, 2017 Ralph Perdomo

 Until recently (in AP terms, that is) payments were tied to the paper check.
 That changed with the passage of the Check Clearing for the 21st Century Act in 2004, which severed the link between payments and paper.
 Even with a 13-year head start, though, accounts payable was still living in the 20th century.

 Simply put, payment automation systems enable AP to send vendor payments with a single click—free from its paper check analog.
 No longer does that click print a paper check, requiring a separate run to the post office.
 A click now sends an electronic payment—either by ACH, card, or wire transfer.
 Payments can be approved online and remotely, as well, creating a seamless, electronic process.
-AP is finally freed from the paper check and its associated liabilities.
+AP is finally freed from the paper check and its associated liabilities, creating a cost-effective accounting workflow.

-Adoption hasn't been as swift.
+Adoption hasn't been as swift for automated payment processing.
 Maybe due to manual payments workflows, or simply not knowing this type of automation is possible.

 But this could easily be remedied by asking a pair of simple questions: Is it automated?
 Can it be automated?